chetanbg1/cbgwork1/README.md

 //JDK
 //JRE java runtime environment  = JVM + libraries
 //JVM java virtual machine
+	it is a platform
+	runtime environment in whicj java byteCode(.class files) can be executed java's plateform independence mostly consist of JVM JVM is aware of OS thats why JVM is plateform dependent it provides environment based on operating system to run .class file .java --> compiler --> .class  --> jvm --> classLoader --> 3 types of class loader is partr of JVM that dynamically loads the java classes into the JVM -> bootstrape classloader -- lib/rt.jar --> conatins existing .java classes given by java people -> extension classloader -- jre/lib/ext --> loads the class from JDK extensions -> application classloader -- our own code class path byteCode verifier -->
+							JVM memory(main memory) --> 5 parts
+       								class /method area -> class structure
+	       							heap -> objects
+	       							stcak -> object reference
+	       							PC register  -> conatins which perticular instruction is running in jvm native memory -> rearly used as stack contains all the native maehtods

+	       						--> Execution Engine -->
+	      								JIT --> if code is large interpreter will take more time, to increase efficiency JIT is introduced, it read the chunck of code not line by line
+	  								Interpreter --> interprite the .class file  line by line - > convert it into machine code Garbage Collector --> clears the memory
 JIT just in time compiler
 	java source code --> JDK (javac.exe) --> byte code -->JRE(interpreter + JIT compiler) --> machine code
  	JIT is used to optimise the performace of java code at run time - its helps code to fastly compile